ThiagoPanini/terraglue/docs/mkdocs/story.md

 - 🤔 An Analytics Engineer wanted to learn AWS Glue and other analytics services on AWS
 - 🤪 He started to build a complete infrastructure in his AWS sandbox account manually
-- 🥲 Everytime this AWS sandbox account was shut off, he did it all again
+- 🥲 Every time this AWS sandbox account was shut off, he did it all again
 - 😮‍💨 He was tired of doing this all the time so he started to think on how solve this problem
 - 😉 He started to apply Terraform to declare all infrastructure
 - 🤩 He created a pocket AWS environment for learning analytics and called it *terraglue*

-And that's the real story about how I faced a huge problem on my learning journey and used Terraform and AWS componentes do take my experience to the next level.
+And that's the real story about how I faced a huge problem on my learning journey and used Terraform and AWS components do take my experience to the next level.

 I really hope *terraglue* proves itself useful for everyone who needs to learning more about analytics services on AWS and don't know where to start or even want a pocket environment for exploring things.